dbcook/openrocket-database/docs/estes_history_and_sub_brands.md

 probably should have results in an immediate bankruptcy filing.
 As it was, the main response at the beginning of 2017 was the ouster of the Hobbico CEO.

 At a bankruptcy auction on Mar 28, 2018, most subsidiaries of Hobbico were sold for $18.8M to Horizon Hobby - the other large hobby distributor in the US - but notably the offer did not include Estes.
 Pre-auction news that Estes wasn't included in the main bid caused anxiety on rocketry social media since it created a perceived threat that Estes could cease operations.

 However, with less advance publicity, Estes-Cox was sold at the same time for $7M to an entity officially known as "Estes Industries LLC" - also referred to as "the Langford Group" in court documents.
 The sale was approved on April 2, 2018 by the bankruptcy judge.
-The price went up from the $6M stalking horse value, so it looks like at least one other bid was received.
+The price went up from the $6M stalking horse value, so it looks like at least one other bid was received, though the identity of the bidder has not emerged.

+It was reliably reported to me privately near the time of the Hobbico bankruptcy sale that Estes had been on the market since April 2017.

 Public documents show that "Estes Industries LLC" is a Delaware LLC listing Robert Ellis Langford as manager.
 Robert Ellis Langford is the son of John Langford, a successful aerospace entrepreneur who has been involved in historically significant man-powered flights, and later sold a company to Boeing.
 John has also been an international NAR/FAI rocketry competitor for many years.

 The Chapter 11 filings revealed some recent sales data.
 Estes had revenues of $13.9M in 2016 and $11.3M in 2017 (19% YoY decline) and assets of ~$7M, including roughly $2.5M each of finished inventory and "manufacturing supplies" (parts), and the Penrose CO facility.

 Those financial results are very poor, due both to declining hobby sales in general and mismanagement by the owners of Hobbico.
 Estes did much better than other parts of Hobbico, but a 19% annual sales decline is still catastrophic.
-The Langfords will have to work to reverse this quickly.

 ## Black Powder Motor Products